You always need an:

-A duplicate California Certificate of Title must be obtained when the original is lost, stolen, mutilated, illegible, or not received.
-An Application for Duplicate or Paperless Title (REG 227) form must be completed by the legal or registered owner (if no legal owner is on DMV records) and submitted with the duplicate title fee.
+A replacement California Certificate of Title must be obtained when the original is lost, stolen, mutilated, illegible, or not received.
+An Application for Replacement or Paperless Title (REG 227) form must be completed by the legal or registered owner (if no legal owner is on DMV records) and submitted with the replacement title fee.

-If a duplicate title was issued in the past 90 days a Verification of Vehicle (REG 31) form completed by the California Highway Patrol (CHP) is required.
+If a replacement title was issued in the past 90 days a Verification of Vehicle (REG 31) form completed by the California Highway Patrol (CHP) is required.

 How Do I Complete the REG 227?